viktormar123/ai-scheduling-agent/documentation.md

 # Scheduling Agent — Code Documentation

-This documentation provides an overview of the code and file structure for the `scheduling_agent` repository.
-The focus is on explaining how the Python modules interact, how the agent works internally, and how the project is organized.
+This documentation explains the updated code base for the **scheduling_agent** project (now centred on `agent2.py`).
+The assistant converses in natural language, builds a JSON schema of your company, and calls scheduling tools to generate shifts.

 The Scheduling Agent allows users to interactively describe their company and employee information, build a JSON schema, and generate employee work schedules using constraint programming and AI-assisted interactions.